Prateeksha13/Flipbook/README.md

 # FlipBook

 ## Functionality:
-  * Create a Generic FlipBook.
+  * Create a Generic FlipBook using a custom library for book creation.
   * Flipbook pages contain images or text defined by the User.
   * Animation of Flipping of Pages with a specified Delay.
   * We can render custom text, images onto the Pages.